uc-cdis/gen3-user-doc/docs/appendices/data-dictionary.md

 * In addition to drilling down on the properties of each node, the Data Dictionary Viewer will also let you toggle views and browse the nodes as a graph and as tables.

+* * *
-<h4>Viewing data dictionary as a graph:</h4>
+Viewing data dictionary as a graph:
 ![Dictionary Graph Details](/img/dd-graph-details.png)

+Toggling the graph view:
 ![Dictionary Graph](/img/dd-graph.png)

-<h4>Viewing data dictionary as tables:</h4>
+Viewing data dictionary as tables:
 ![Dictionary Table](/img/dd-table.png)
+* * *

-* Gen3 members can use it through the 'dictionary' icon at data.Gen3.org or directly at: <https://data.Gen3.org/dd/>
+Gen3 members can use it through the 'dictionary' icon at data.Gen3.org or directly at: <https://data.Gen3.org/dd/>

 ![Dictionary Button](/img/dd-button.png)

 ![Data Dictionary Viewer](/img/dd-viewer.gif)
+* * *